jgates1010/JPMC-Tech-Experience-/README.md

 I am currently working through the experience in my free time because it piqued my interest in financial markets and will help me brush up on my Python skills.
 I have been working in Python 3.8

+The patch file shows the additions and subtractions for each solution, and the accompanying files are finished files.

 The job involves setting up functionality for equity trader dashboards that allows them to track correlated stocks for their trading strategies

 Task One: Interface with a stock price data feed